 Click here for the recipe. – Jenny Jones

 Don’t have whole wheat pastry flour?
-Regular whole wheat flour is not a good substitute for whole wheat pastry flour..
+Regular whole wheat flour is not a good substitute for whole wheat pastry flour.
 It will give you a heavier and more dense product.
 Whole wheat flour is usually ground hard wheat that is high in gluten and best for baking bread.
 Whole wheat pastry flour is a much finer grind and is made from a soft wheat low in gluten.
 It is best for sweets like cakes, muffins, and cookies.
-If whole wheat pastry flour is not available in your area, you can try 1/2 whole wheat flour + half all purpose flour.
-It won’t be as good as using whole wheat pastry flour but it’s a way to add fiber.
-If you use my recipes regularly it’s worth looking for whole wheat pastry flour – most health food stores will have it.
-It can also be purchased online and should be kept refrigerated.
+Whole wheat pastry flour is available at Whole Foods and can easily be purchased online (King Arthur Flour has it).
+If you use my recipes regularly it’s worth the effort to find whole wheat pastry flour so you can add whole grains to your homemade baking.

 Don’t have buttermilk?
 You cannot substitute milk for buttermilk.
 There is no perfect substitute for buttermilk, especially in baking.
 Due to its acidic nature, buttermilk makes baked goods lighter and fluffier so it’s worth using the real thing.
 My preferred method is to combine yogurt with milk, using 1/2 yogurt (2% low fat Greek yogurt) and 1/2 milk (1% or 2% low fat milk).
 A common solution in baking is to add 1 tablespoon of fresh lemon juice or distilled white vinegar to 1 cup of milk (any kind but not fat-free) and let it stand for 5 minutes to mimic buttermilk.
 For the best results, try to use real low fat buttermilk if you can, but not fat-free.
 You can freeze unused buttermilk in portions the size you will need for future recipes.
 It will separate when frozen but when you thaw it, just stir it back up.